 Authors of the study, "Non-Invasive Urine Biomarker Lateral Flow Immunoassay for Monitoring Active Onchocerciasis Infection," were first author Ryan Shirey, Daniel Globisch, Lisa Eubanks and Mark S. Hixon of Scripps Research.

 The work was supported by a donation by John Moore to The Worm Institute of Research and Medicine (WIRM) of Scripps Research, the Skaggs Institute for Chemical Biology, and by the Institute for Medical Microbiology, Immunology and Parasitology, University Hospital of Bonn, Germany, as part of a consortium grant funded by the Bill and Melinda Gates Foundation (grant OPP1083888).

 Scripps Research is ranked the most influential scientific institution in the world for its impact on innovation.
 A nonprofit research organization, Scripps expands basic knowledge in the biosciences and uses these fundamental advancements to develop profound innovations that improve well-being.
 Scripps researchers lead breakthrough studies that address the world's most pressing health concerns, accelerating the creation and delivery of medical breakthroughs to better human health across the globe.
 Our educational and training programs mold talented and committed students and postdocs into the next generation of leading scientists.

-*News Release by Scripps Research Institute: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Scripps Research Institute).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.